ProBoards/HTML-Style-Guide/README.md

 # HTML Style Guide
 The ProBoards Official HTML Style Guide

 The purpose of this document is to provide guidelines for writing HTML.
 Code conventions are important for the long-term maintainability of code.
-Most of the time, developers are maintaining code, either their own or someone else's.
-The goal is to have everyone’s code look the same, which allows any developer to easily work on another developer’s code.
+Most of the time, developers are maintaining code, either their own or someone else'’'s.
+The goal is to have everyone's code look the same, which allows any developer to easily work on another developer’s code.

 We've used the following resources as a base from which to build:
 - [Google's HTML Guide](https://google.github.io/styleguide/htmlcssguide.xml)